Your data

 Research

-The data that are collected and validated for the UKRR’s audit are also included in a research database hosted by the registry.
+The data that are collected and validated for the UKRR’s audit are also included in a research database hosted by the UKRR.
 This database is used to support research into kidney disease.
 Researchers either employed by the UKKA or based in hospitals and universities across the UK can apply to access data from the database so that they can carry out their research.
 The data is only released for ethically approved projects and where the researcher can prove that they will use the data responsibly and securely, in line with data protection law.
-Examples of the sort of research that has used data supplied by the UKRR can be found on the UKKA website.
+Examples of the sort of research that has used data supplied by the UKRR can be found on the research pages of the UKKA website.

 Patient opt-out